 The Troubled Young Life Of Gary Heidnik

 Gary Heidnik started the United Church of the Ministers of God in 1971 in Philadelphia with just five followers and a $1,500 investment — but things grew wildly from there.
-He ultimately raised more than $500,000 for his cult.
+He eventually raised more than $500,000 for his cult.
 Furthermore, he learned how to manipulate people — and he put that skill to use on the women he’d started keeping locked up in his basement.

-He would kidnap five more women in just three months, all in the same way as Rivera.
-They were choked, chained up, thrown into the pit, and boarded up inside, only pulled out to be raped or tortured.
+He would kidnap five more women in just three months, all in the same way that Rivera was abducted.
+All of the victims were Black because, as Heidnik’s lawyer would later reveal, “He was trying to enslave 10 [Black] girls to have a baby with all of them, and he was going to create a perfect race.”
+Much like Rivera, the other victims were choked, chained up, thrown into the pit, and boarded up inside, only pulled out to be raped or tortured.

-Disobeying him was dangerous.
+Going against him was dangerous.
 When one of the women displeased him, Heidnik would put them “on punishment”: They would be starved, beaten, and tortured.
 Sometimes, he would wrap duct tape around their mouths and slowly jam a screwdriver into their ears, just to watch them squirm.

-If Rivera was going to keep her privileges, she understood, she had to aid in the torture.
+If Rivera was going to keep her privileges, she understood, she had to aid in the torture of the other women.
 Once, he had her fill the pit full of water, attach a stripped extension cord to the other women’s chains, and electrocute them while he watched.
 The shock was so painful that one of the women, Deborah Dudley, was electrocuted to death.

 Heidnik barely reacted.
 “Yeah, she’s dead,” he said, after checking her body.
 “Now I can get back to having a peaceful basement.”

 Gary Heidnik Forces The Women To Eat Their Dead Friend